T : 503.944.6050 F: 503.295.1058

 Gregory H. Baum

-Finance and Corporate, Real Estate, Public Agencies and Schools
+Finance and Corporate, Land Use, Real Estate

 Gregory Baum practices in Ball Janik LLP’s Finance and Corporate, Financial Services and Real Estate Practices.
 His 40+ years of law firm, solo practice and corporate experience gives him a broader perspective than that of most lawyers.
 For most of his career, Mr. Baum has been a business executive, Corporate Secretary and General Counsel in the technology and real estate investment sectors.